ogisetiawan/account-switcher/CHROME_DEVELOPMENT.md

 ## Overview

-This guide focuses on developing and testing the Session Switcher extension for Chrome.
+This guide focuses on developing and testing the Account Switcher extension for Chrome.

 ## Build Commands